Why a good product manager is like Avatar’s Jake Sully

 There are some baseline skills that are necessary, but not sufficient, to be a successful PM – you gotta have them to even be in the game, far less being a star performer.
 The first of these traits is impeccable communication skills that include telling great stories (presentations), distilling ideas, writing specifications, and most importantly listening.
 Secondly, great organizational abilities are a must, enabling one to develop processes / systems

-2) Guts: Taking a stand, making a call, and being accountable
+2) Conviction: Taking a stand, making a call, and being accountable

 The ability to synthesize information from multiple sources on the fly, and to make a decision under uncertainty is of paramount importance.
 Sometimes it means a data-driven decision, but many times it requires some good old fashioned intuition, as options are rarely crystal clear.
 It’s that ability to do what you believe is right when there is abundant ambiguity, in a timely manner, while staying cool under fire.
 If you’re wrong, you’re wrong and you’ll learn fast and take corrective action – but that ability to stand up and take responsibility when you don’t have complete control of the situation is key.